Articles | Volume 21, issue 4

 Short summary

 Low-cost optical particle counters (OPCs) offer new opportunities to monitor dust particles from wind soil erosion.
-They are more affordable, compact, and use less power than traditional OPCs.
-We tested the ability of the low-cost OPC-N3 from Alfasense to estimate the dust emission flux during erosion events in Jordan.
-The N3 estimated well the dust flux, with differences of less than 30% compared to a traditional OPC.
-Our results confirm the potential of low-cost OPCs for dust-erosion research.
+Their price, size, and power consumption are lower than those of traditional OPCs.
+We tested the ability of the low-cost OPC-N3 from Alphasense to estimate dust emission flux during erosion events in Jordan.
+N3 estimated the dust flux well, with differences of less than 30 % compared to a traditional OPC.
+Our results confirm the potential of low-cost OPCs for dust erosion research.

 Sébastien Petton, Fabrice Pernet, Valérian Le Roy, Matthias Huber, Sophie Martin, Éric Macé, Yann Bozec, Stéphane Loisel, Peggy Rimmelin-Maury, Émilie Grossteffan, Michel Repecaud, Loïc Quemener, Michael Retho, Soazig Manac'h, Mathias Papin, Philippe Pineau, Thomas Lacoue-Labarthe, Jonathan Deborde, Louis Costes, Pierre Polsenaere, Loïc Rigouin, Jérémy Benhamou, Laure Gouriou, Joséphine Lequeux, Nathalie Labourdette, Nicolas Savoye, Grégory Messiaen, Elodie Foucault, Vincent Ouisse, Marion Richard, Franck Lagarde, Florian Voron, Valentin Kempf, Sébastien Mas, Léa Giannecchini, Francesca Vidussi, Behzad Mostajir, Yann Leredde, Samir Alliouane, Jean-Pierre Gattuso, and Frédéric Gazeau